Keepsie/HS-Stride-Model-Importer/README.md

 **If you're exporting from Blender and experiencing issues with wrong scale or position:**

+Make sure the models scale is applied before exporting.
+This is the cause of a lot of issues in all types of places.

 When exporting FBX from Blender, **enable "Apply Transform"** in the Transform section (marked as Experimental).
 This is required for proper Stride compatibility.

 ```